 I WANT TO BRING MY FAMILY.
 ANY TIPS?

 Kids are FREE if they are under 12 years old.
 12 – 17 year old kids are only $10 (and only $5 on Friday!).

 Kids Corner will be open Saturday and Sunday with face painting, play-doh, other crafts, and some fun things to do outside the tent as well (corn box, anyone?).
 We have live music planned on Saturday.

 A couple tips – if you’ve never been, you can walk FOREVER.
 Sometimes kids don’t want to walk forever.
 Load them on our very cool Equiery People Mover to get to the start box, where you can sit on some bleachers to watch lots of action.
-If you’re bringing a stroller, it’d be wise to bring your jogging stroller or something with big wheels – the terrain is not super stroller-friendly.
+If you’re bringing a stroller, it’d be wise to bring your jogging stroller or something with big wheels.
 Got a small child?
 Carry him in a backpack!